Pigraid-Games/NbtParser/README.md

 ## Installation
 ### Prerequisites
-* A Minecraft server using MiNET.
+* A Minecraft server using PigNet.
-* If you are using a fork of MiNET, make sure that it uses the nugget package `MiNET.fnbt v1.0.22`
+* If you are using a fork of PigNet, make sure that it uses the nugget package `MiNET.fnbt v1.0.22`

 ### Setup
 1. Clone the repository